schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

 - [ ] Benchmark the effectiveness of your Agile teams. | *Agile Improvement Diagnostic (CEB Applications)*
 - [ ] Develop a change-management program to support continuous delivery. | *Molina Healthcare’s Managing Change in Engineering Practices (CEB Infrastructure)*

+Map customer journey maps to business capabilities. | State Farm’s Applying a Customer-Experience Lens to IT Planning
+(CEB Architecture)
+■■ Use customer personas to change how IT staff think about customer experience. |
+Consider the Customer Experience
+(CEB Architecture)
+■■ Learn about the importance of reducing customer effort. | About the Effortless
+Experience (CEB)
+■■ Plan the rollout of a DevOps model. |
+DevOps Implementation Roadmap
+(CEB Applications)